The Origins of Wooden Pallets

 Pallet use and development during World War 2

 Like many technological advances, the history of the wooden pallet owes much to WWII, when the demand for pallets skyrocketed.
 It was during this time that the four-way pallet was invented.
 Pallets were used by the Allied and US military in order to effectively transport weapons and armaments as quickly as possible.

-As is often the time in war, developments were made quickly and the patents not filed formally until after the war had ended.
+As is often the time in the war, developments were made quickly and the patents not filed formally until after the war had ended.
 A surge in all sorts of patents occurred after the war, including many for wooden pallets.
-One such patent was from 1945 by Robert Braun on the first four-way pallet and another form Norman Cahners in the same year for a disposable pallet.
+One such patent was from 1945 by Robert Braun on the first four-way pallet and another from Norman Cahners in the same year for a disposable pallet.